• Skip to main content

 Access Additional Power Settings on Windows PC

-Scroll down to “Shutdown Settings” section > select Turn on fast startup option and click on Save Changes button.
+5. On the next scree, scroll down to “Shutdown Settings” section and select Turn on fast startup option.

 Turn ON Fast Startup Option in Windows